Leslie Butterscotch: The Order of the Neo-Solar Temple (2006–2008)

 On October 27, Hydra and Jigsaw defeated UltraMantis Black and Shane Storm.
 At CHIKARA's event The Sordid Perils of everyday Existence, Black seemingly turned on Hydra causing him to lose to Shane Storm whom Black would later align himself with.
 However heading in 2008, the Temple appeared functional.
 The Temple were defeated by The Colony on December 9, 2007.

-On January 27, 2008, Hydra scored one of his biggest victories in CHIKARA when he defeated Moravain Greyhound and Pablo the Zombie Plantain in a triple-threat match.
+On January 27, 2008, Hydra scored one of his biggest victories in CHIKARA when he defeated Moravian Greyhound and Pablo the Zombie Plantain in a triple-threat match.
 The Temple then participated in the King of Trios tournament until they were eliminated in the quarter-final.
 On April 19, 2008, UltraMantis defeated Tim Donst, whom he had dropped on his head in Donst's debut the previous year, with the Praying Mantis Bomb.
 After the match, the Neo-Solar Temple kidnapped the concussed Donst and managed to convince him to become the fourth member of the faction.
 However, this would all be revealed to be a plan created by Mike Quackenbush as he had sent Donst to infiltrate the Neo-Solar Temple in order to find out who had leaked the secret of the Chikara Special to Chris Hero.
 Quackenbush had been feuding with Hero and in the course of the feud, Quackenbush invented a move Hero could not break.
 After defeating him in a singles match, Quackenbush taught the move to every tecnico on the Chikara roster.
 However, on November 17, 2007, Hero had been able to break the hold and use it himself to win his feud against Equinox.
 On June 18, 2008, Donst left the Neo-Solar Temple and with information gathered undercover, he was able to reveal to Quackenbush that Shane Storm, Quackenbush's long time tag team partner, had been the one who had leaked the move and the counter to it to UltraMantis Black, who in turn taught the move to Hero.
 After being given an ultimatum by UltraMantis, Hydra left the Order with Donst and together they would form the tag team known as the Sea Donsters, resulting in the Neo-Solar Temple being dwindled down to a tag team.